 The main benefit of using Porcelain Clay is its smoothness and translucency.
 This clay allows the potter to manipulate it even when it is extremely thin.

-Fired at high temperatures, porcelain ceramics are also non-porous (glass-like), so it does not absorb water or other liquids.
+Fired at high temperatures, porcelain ceramics are also non-porous (glass-like), so they do not absorb water or other liquids.

 Porcelain clay is extremely strong and durable, making it ideal for use in the construction of vases, bowls, and other forms of tableware.
 While porcelain clay can be difficult to work with due to its low plasticity, the end result is typically worth the effort.